Seravo/docs/_posts/2015-10-12-how-to-install.md

 ### Linux (General)

 If you get errors related to creating host-only network adapters during vagrant up, run ```sudo vboxreload```.
-It seems that sometimes virtualbox kernel modules are not working correctly after the machine wakes up from sleep.
+It seems that sometimes the virtualbox kernel modules are not working correctly after the machine wakes up from sleep.

 ### MacOS X